 - You will be automatically redirected to the plugin panel.
 At the bottom, you can find Download – Add New option.
 Click on that.

-- Add your file details like name, description in the new screen.
+- Add your file details like name, a description in the newly opened screen.

 - Upload your file